prashanT9432/TodoList/README.md

 # TodoList
-Todo List with JavaScript, HTML, and CSS
+A simple Todo List with JavaScript, HTML, and CSS. made by PrashanT9432